-But remember that your goal is to attract the attention of blog visitors, not to bring them down.
+But remember that your goal is to attract blog visitors’ attention, not to bring them down.
 Never turn your blog into a source of pessimism.
 Publish such controversial posts occasionally to complement standard topics.
 As for the content, instead of focusing on the mistake, you should also show its consequences and mention how to avoid/fix it.

-If the country the market of which you target is going through significant changes, try to use this in your blog.
+If the country market you target is going through significant changes, try to use this in your blog.
 For example, you may analyze the marketing techniques used by candidates during the presidential election and evaluate their marketing efficiency.

-Election campaigns and everything related to them are usually on everyone’s lips.
+Election campaigns and everything related to them is usually on everyone’s lips.
 You will gain new readers who will appreciate an unusual approach to topic selection.

 It’s just one of the options to guide you.
 Keep up with current events in the country and use “hot” topics if possible.
 This approach is particularly effective if you are engaged in marketing, SEO analysis, and website usability.

 Regardless of your industry, there is always lots of news.
-This is an excellent occasion to make a separate post, list the main events, and explain how the changes may influence your business field in general.
+So this is an excellent occasion to make a separate post, list the main events, and explain how the changes may influence your business field in general.